 According to Tufts Medical Center, fructans are natural carbohydrates found in high concentrations in foods such as:

 While many people's bodies break fructans down without issue, some people experience abdominal discomfort when they consume foods that are high in fructans.
 This is known as fructan intolerance.
 People with this intolerance may associate raw or cooked garlic with stomach pain, but they also have pain with other high-fructan foods.
 Symptoms of fructans intolerance are similar to those with IBS, and people can have both disorders.

-In some cases, people may believe they have non-celiac gluten sensitivity (NCGS) when they truly suffer from fructan intolerance.
-A February 2018 study in _Gastroenterology _found that many people with self-reported NCGS actually reacted to fructans rather than gluten.
+In some cases, people may believe they have non-celiac gluten sensitivity (NCGS) when they actually have fructan intolerance.
+A February 2018 study in Gastroenterology found that many people with self-reported NCGS actually reacted to fructans rather than gluten.
 If you believe you have NCGS but seem to also have a garlic sensitivity, fructan intolerance may be the underlying issue.